lassihi/HSL-departure/README.md

-# HSL-arrival-departure
+# HSL-departure

-Get information about arriving and departing vehicles on a specified HSL stop
+Get information about rides departing from a specified HSL stop using the command line.